nxp-mcuxpresso/mcuxsdk-doc/develop/sdk/example_development.md

 For SysBuild projects, the most common scenario involves the main project linking to or including libraries or binaries generated by sub-projects.

-For IDE-based projects such as those developed with IAR or Keil, the output libraries or binaries are mandatorily generated within the project’s build directory.
+For IDE-based projects such as those developed with IAR or Keil, the output libraries or binaries must be generated within the project’s build directory.
 To align with the expected behavior of these IDEs, copying or generating output files to directories outside the project build folder is not supported.

 On the other hand, standalone projects require that all relevant files reside within the project directory structure.
 For paths located inside these directories, scripts can convert them into relative paths between projects.
 However, if a path points to a location outside the project directory, it cannot be translated in a consistent way across all standalone projects.